 CATHOLIC UNIVERSITIES: IDENTITY AND INTERNATIONALIZATION

 In collaboration with the Center for Research on Educational Policy and Practice at the Pontificia Universidad Católica de Chile and the Milan-based Centre for Internationalisation of Higher Education, CIHE has received a grant from the Luksic Foundation to undertake a project focused on Catholic universities and the internationalization of higher education.
-The research team will participate in a conference at the Pontificia Universidad Católica de Chile in January 2016, with additional activities to follow in 2016-2017.
+The research team has participated in a conference at the Pontificia Universidad Católica de Chile in January 2016, with additional activities to follow in 2017-2018.

 DIFFERENTIATED ACADEMIC SYSTEMS FOR THE 21ST CENTURY